 The other alerts available include the following.

-• Percentage of outbound traffic exceeds usual thresholds.
+The percentage of outbound traffic exceeds the usual thresholds.

-• New Hosts appearing on the network every 24 hours.
+New hosts appear on the network every 24 hours.

 Figure 6.
 New Host Report